paulwib/vagrant-coreos-docker-apache-example/README.md

 ## About the Dockerfile

 The Dockerfile contains a set of instructions for building your container.
 There's a [Dockerfile tutorial][] which explains more about how this works in general.
-For this specific example the Dockerfile does the following:

-1. Creates a new container based on the Ubuntu container
-1. Sets up `aptitude` and does and `apt-get update` to update all the Ubuntu packages in the normal way
-1. Installs apache and php5
-1. Sets up apache environment
-1. Tells the container to expose port 80
-1. Sets an entry point to run apache on start up
-1. Issues a command to run it in the foreground - this is important as normally a container exits after a command is completed, by running it in the foreground it won't exit

-The building is done in the provisioner in the Vagrantfile with the line:
+The build is done in the provisioner in the Vagrantfile with the line:

     docker build -t test-apache - < /home/core/share/Dockerfile